 But what about now?
 Well, this new economy has added some new wrinkles to home-buying and home-selling strategies, while re-introducing some of those old-school favorites like sound fundamental fiscal practices.
 So here are nine tips for home buyers and nine for sellers to help them survive, and hopefully thrive, in the transition year of 2009.

-9 tips for homebuyers and sellers in 2009
+9 tips for homebuyers in 2009

-9 tips for homebuyers in 20091.
-Cash is the new king.
+1. Cash is the new king.
 If you can spare the cash, brother, it has a heck of a lot more buying clout now.
 In the past, we’ve tried to persuade people to seek out more liquid investments for their cash on hand and grab an easy-to-get, low-interest mortgage.
 Now, with the equity markets depressed at the same time that mortgage loans are hard to find, the tables have turned.
 Those wielding ready cash in a recession are always ahead of the game.

 2. Negotiate extras … and more extras.
 This is a no-brainer in the current market.
 But while sellers continue to offer throw-ins such as built-in appliances, flat-screen TVs and even cars, the best throw-ins are always the ones that take monetary form.
 Think paid closing costs, a year’s worth of property taxes, repair credits and paid homeowners association dues, to name only a few.

 3. Start a down-payment fund.
 The goal should be to amass 20 percent.
 Set monthly savings goals.
 Shore up the family budget.
 Work an extra job if you have to.
 The pain will precede a gain: lower house payments and higher equity in the future.